ncatlab/nlab-content/pages/442.md

 * The category [[CartSp]] is the (syntactic category of the) theory of [[smooth algebras]] (as used in [[synthetic differential geometry]]).
 This is also a [[Fermat theory]].

 * The terminal Lawvere theory has exactly one morphism $f \colon m \to n$ for each $m,n$.
-This is apparently the theory of idempotent commutative monoids.
+This is not the theory of idempotent commutative monoids, as some have conjectured.
+Since there is a unique morphism between each pair of objects, each object is in fact isomorphic.
+Thus, this theory is a terminal category.
+Algebras of the terminal Lawvere theory are terminal sets, singletons.

 ### Characterization of examples